benholland1024/pulse-manager-tutorial/README.md

 The keyboard may need configured to US instead of British (or else you may get a £ when you want a $, among other issues.)
 Open a command line and type `sudo raspi-config`.
 In "localisation options", update both the keyboard and timezone.
 This info came from [here](https://forums.raspberrypi.com/viewtopic.php?t=69752).
 The displayed clock still might not work, which is acceptable to me.

+You must enable SPI as well.
+Enter `sudo raspi-config`, go to "Interface Options", "SPI", then hit "Yes" to enable.

 You'll need to connect to wifi, using the wifi usb dongle (or ethernet).
 If you're a U of Akron student, there's a guide to connecting to Eduroam on Linux [here](https://www.uakron.edu/it/connecting-to-the-network.dot).

 <br/>